lu-cs-sde/codeprober/README.md

 ## Build - Server

 The server is written in Java and has primarily been developed in Eclipse, and there are `.project` & `.classpath` files in the repository that should let you import the project into your own Eclipse instance.
-That said, you can also build with the command line.
+That said, you can in theory also build with the command line.
 To do so, do the following:

 ```sh
 cd server
 ./build.sh
 ```

+There are some problems with bundling of the client data using the script version.
+Please build from inside eclipse instead, or use the "PASTA_WEB_OVERRIDE" system property (see WebServer.java).

 ## Running